 - 1. Risk Assessment - a.
 A retrospective evaluation of a sampling of patients from whom M. tuberculosis is isolated will be conducted by Infection Prevention periodically.
-A written assessment, including an analysis of any healthcareassociated exposures, review of factors leading to exposures, and recommendations for preventing exposure in the future, will be provided to the Hospital Infection Control Committee (HICC). - b.
-On an ongoing basis, the UNC Medical Center Occupational Health Service

-(OHS) will maintain records of the results of evaluations of all UNC Medical Center HCP (except volunteers, students, and contractors) with occupational exposure to M. tuberculosis.
-On an annual basis, OHS will provide a report to the HICC that will include the number of UNC Medical Center HCP with occupational exposure, number of persons converting their TST/IGRA after a known exposure, and any persons who have acquired active TB.

-- c.
-On an ongoing basis, OHS will maintain records of the results of all TST/ IGRAs placed for screening purposes (new HCP, routine screening of current HCP). - d.
-For UNC-CH HCP, University Employee Occupational Health Clinic (UEOHC) will maintain TB screening records.

-2. Departmental Responsibilities
+A written assessment, including an analysis of any healthcare-associated exposures, review of factors leading to exposures, and recommendations for preventing exposure in the future, will be provided to the Hospital Infection Control Committee (HICC). - b.
+On an ongoing basis, the UNC Hospitals Occupational Health Service (OHS) will maintain records of the results of evaluations of all UNC Hospitals staff (except volunteers, students, and contractors) with occupational exposure to M. tuberculosis.
+On an annual basis, OHS will provide a report to the HICC that will include the number of UNC Hospitals staff with occupational exposure, number of persons converting their TST/IGRA after a known exposure, and any persons who have acquired active TB. - c.
+On an ongoing basis, OHS will maintain records of the results of all TST/ IGRAs placed for screening purposes (new staff, routine screening of current staff). - d.
+For UNC-CH staff, University Employee Occupational Health Clinic (UEOHC) will maintain TB screening records. - 2.
+Departmental Responsibilities

-- a.
-Departments with clinical staff have Departmental Safety Coordinators (DSC).
+- Departments with clinical staff have Departmental Safety Coordinators (DSC).
 The DSC are expected to communicate any updates to the staff in their departments. - b.
 Annual Learning Made Simple (LMS) training on TB covers topics as suggested by CDC guidelines and OSHA regulations. - c.
 UNC-CH DSC will receive monthly JC/OSHA compliance reports.
-The DSC will verify the accuracy of the report, assign new HCP to the appropriate work unit, and ensure HCP take the University's on-line training.
-UNC-CH HCP can view their compliance status at any time through the EHS Compliance Portal. - d.
-Contracted HCP must comply with all aspects of this TB Control Plan.
+The DSC will verify the accuracy of the report, assign new staff to the appropriate work unit, and ensure staff take the University's online training.
+UNC-CH staff can view their compliance status at any time through the EHS Compliance Portal. - d.
+Contracted staff must comply with all aspects of this TB Control Plan.
 It is the responsibility of the contracted employee's employer to provide the required elements.